 Paleleaf Woodland Sunflower is a native erect perennial that grows from 3 to 8 feet in height.
 The smooth stem may have a whitish bloom.

 Leaf: It has opposite leaves (can be alternate at the top of the stem) that are thick and rough with 3 noticeable veins rising from the base.
-They have a pale color beneath due to the abundance of white hair.
+They usually have a pale color beneath due to the abundance of white hair.
+The underside is also usually densely gland-dotted.
 Leaves are lance-like to slightly oval - especially the larger lower ones.
 They are either entire or have very shallow teeth.
 Bases are wedge shaped (cuneate) to sub-cordate.
 Leaf stalks on lower leaves are at least 1/4 to 1-1/8 inches long (1 - 3cm) and with wings.
-Leaves are usually densely gland-dotted on the underside.

 The floral array has single flower heads on short stalks (1 - 9cm) from the upper leaf axils.
 Three to 15 heads can develop per plant.
 Heads are cylindric to hemispheric in shape.